John Wirth (television producer): Wu Assassins

 On June 29, 2018, it was announced that Wirth was credited as an executive producer, writer and co-creator of the Netflix crime drama Wu Assassins.
 The series premiered on August 8, 2019.

+Personal life

+Wirthis married his high school girlfriend, actress and musician Gail Matthius.
+Their house in Pacific Palisades burned down on January 9, 2025, in the Palisades fire.